fqiang/ReverseDiffTape.jl/README.md

 * tapeBuilder(expr, p)

-    return a tape object from Julia expression object.
+    returns a tape object from Julia expression object.
 The fixed parameter values are pushed into the parameter value array p.
 It is assume that independent variable in the Julia expression is represented by the ref symbol.

 #Tape operations